| A Highland Woman Hast Thou seen her, great Jew,who art called the One Son of God?

 is getting married early on Monday?

-I checked the heart that was rising
+I checked the heart that was risingin my torn swift breast

 and I said: most likely;